cloudfoundry/cf-acceptance-tests/README.md

 * `include_privileged_container_support`: Requires capi.nsync.diego_privileged_containers and capi.stager.diego_privileged_containers to be enabled.
 * `include_route_services`: Flag to include the route services tests.
 Diego must be deployed for these tests to pass.
 * `include_routing`: Flag to include the routing tests.
+* `include_zipkin`: Flag to include tests for Zipkin tracing. `include_routing` must be set as well.
+CF must be deployed with `router.tracing.enable_zipkin` set for tests to pass.
 * `include_security_groups`: Flag to include tests for security groups.
 * `include_services`: Flag to include test for the services API.
 * `include_ssh`: Flag to include tests for Diego container ssh feature.